alkacon/opencms-docker/README.md

         image: alkacon/opencms-docker:13.0
 ```

-Make sure that you have persisted your OpenCms data and MariaDB data with a Docker mount as described above to not loose any data.
+Make sure that you have persisted your OpenCms data and MariaDB data with a Docker mount as described above.
+Otherwise you will loose your data.

 Navigate to the folder with the docker-compose.yml file and execute `docker-compose up -d`.